leec13/MiSiCgui/README.md

 The screenshots bellow explain each step :

-Firs step, determine a startinf value for the mean width parameter
+Firs step, determine a starting value for the mean width parameter

 !['screen1.png'](./images/screen1.png)

+Generate a mask for the current slide or for the whole time lapse stack

 !['screen2.png'](/images/screen2.png)

+Generate a threshold image labeled (works also for stacks)

 !['screen3.png'](./images/screen3.png)